Want your donors to sustain you? Then you can’t consume them in five minutes.

 Today’s donors can be found in many different places.
 Maybe your first gumball came from a machine.
 But gumballs also hang out in boxes on shelves in stores.
 And you can find them in piñatas.
 If you want to consistently find them, you have to look in all the places they are.
 If you want folks to be there for you, you’ve got to be there for them.
 It’s just common sense.
 So find out which social channels your supporters frequent (you can do a simple survey using Google Docs or Survey Monkey); then engage your donors where they are.

-Donors are people too.
+Donors are People Too

 Don’t you like it when people make an effort to get to know you?

-And when they then show you they know you?
+Don’t you appreciate it when they then show you they know you?

 It’s pretty simple, but for some reason most nonprofits don’t do it all that well.
 If you become the exception, you’ll rock your fundraising next year.

-What’s your favorite donor stewardship tip?
+What’s your favorite donor relationship-building tip?